GuiBo79/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 0.00				    |   Turn left ahead							|

-### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
+## 8. Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)

-####1.
-Discuss the visual output of your trained network's feature maps.
-What characteristics did the neural network use to make classifications?
+Third Layer Visualization:
+The features MAP show us how the network classify the signs.
+Each feature information is compared with the image , and after calculate de SoftMax function the prediction is done in base of the probabilities.

+![alt text][image10]